hanshuo-shuo/DS-project/Statistics model/README.md

 ## Censored Regression

-(c) treat the missing values as censored and fit the Tobit model.
+Treat the missing values as censored and fit the Tobit model.

 ```{r, message=FALSE}
 # Load required package